 • Configure to receive an access token in CA SDM.

-CA SDM configuration
+CA SDM Configuration

 CA SDM uses two-level authentication to access the system REST services.
 To configure the system, access CA SDM to receive access tokens, token URL, and payload details.
 Also, a RESTful API call can be viewed to update a CR.
 Create and update CR payloads are required to add an event to the system.